-This Sticky Toffee Porridge recipe knocked the judges socks off at the 2014 World Porridge Championships.
+This sticky toffee porridge recipe knocked the judges’ socks off at the 2014 World Porridge Championships (The Golden Spurtle).
 Why don’t you give this unique dessert a try?
 I bet you’ll love it, too.

-Introducing my unique and utterly delicious, award winning STICKY TOFFEE PORRIDGE!
-Printable recipe is at the bottom of this post.
+Introducing my unique, and utterly delicious, award winning STICKY TOFFEE PORRIDGE!

 Ultimately, they decided to choose two winners!
 I couldn’t be happier to share the limelight with Chef Chris Young from Perthshire Oatcakes.
 He created his Wild Mushroom Pinhead Risotto using oats!
 Here we are with the traditional winner and Porridge Masters winner (special event for the 21st anniversary of the Golden Spurtle) on BBC News!

 To skip all the photos and day’s events and get right to my recipe, scroll to the very bottom for a printable version.

 For the 21st time, The Golden Spurtle competition took place in the beautiful village of Carrbridge, in the Highlands of Scotland.
 This part of the country is so beautiful, and everyone so warm and friendly, that I just didn’t want to leave.
 By the way, in case you do not know what a spurtle is, it is a wooden stick which is used to stir porridge.
 This is the trophy which is given to the winner of the traditional porridge contest.